top of page

 Technology supports learning throughout the curriculum, with students using classroom iPads and digital learning platforms to research, collaborate, and present their ideas.
 These experiences help students develop the study habits and academic skills needed for success in middle school and beyond.

-Meet Your 6th Grade Teacher
+Meet Your 6th Grade Teachers

-Mr. Ian Hinkle
+Mr. Ian Hinkle - Homeroom, Science, Math

 I have been working for the Diocese of San Jose for 30 years, with 21 years of experience in education.
 I previously taught at St. Victor, where I did Music and IT and eventually Social Studies and Religion.
 For the past 4 years, I have taught Science at St. John Vianney where I have been able to incorporate STEM projects in the curriculum.
 I became a teacher to make a difference in students’ lives.